outpaddling/LPJS/README.md

 expect to discover vulnerabilities in LPJS and in the tools and libraries on which it depends.

+LPJS uses [munge](https://github.com/dun/munge) to authenticate messages between nodes.
+This requires all nodes to have a shared munge key file.

+THE MUNGE KEY FILE MUST BE KEPT SECURE AT ALL TIMES ON ALL NODES.
+Use secure procedures
+to distribute it to all nodes, so that it is never visible to unauthorized users.

 ## Description

 Most clusters consist of a few or many dedicated rack-mounted computers